How to Stop Rain From Coming Through Window Screen

 Replace Your Porch Ceiling:

-If rain leaks through your ceiling onto your porch, it is time for some serious remodeling!
-However, if it’s just the porch ceiling, you can replace them yourself because they are probably made of tongue and groove boards with a piece of tar paper on top and no insulation.
+If rain is leaking through your ceiling onto your porch, then it is time for some serious remodeling!
+However, if it’s just the ceiling on the porch, then you can replace them yourself because they are probably made of tongue and groove boards with a piece of tar paper on top and no insulation.

 It would be best if you could remove your old ceiling so that no water damage has been done to the underlying walls or framing that will have to be replaced as well – but if it’s just too big of a job, then try taping off the area of concern with plastic sheeting so that there is at least one layer between wet, exposed wood, plaster, etc.